DataDog/integrations-core/aws_neuron/README.md

 ## Overview

 This check monitors [AWS Neuron][1] through the Datadog Agent.

-Include a high level overview of what this integration does:
-- What does your product do (in 1-2 sentences)?
-- What value will customers get from this integration, and why is it valuable to them?
-- What specific data will your integration monitor, and what's the value of that data?
+It enables monitoring of the Inferentia and Trainium devices and delivers insights into your machine learning model's performance.

 ## Setup